Brazil announces financial package to avoid truckers’ strike

 RIO DE JANEIRO (AP) — The government of Brazilian President Jair Bolsonaro announced Tuesday a financial package aimed at staving off a potential truckers’ strike.

-Chief of Staff Onyx Lorenzoni said the Brazilian Development Bank will be providing $128 million in credit to truckers and that the Ministry of Infrastructure will spend $514 million on improving roads.

-The announcement is part of a series of recent decisions by the administration aimed at appeasing the sector.
+Brazilian Development Bank will be providing $128 million in credit to truckers and the Ministry of Infrastructure will spend $514 million on improving roads, said Chief of Staff Onyx Lorenzoni.
+The announcement is part of a series of recent government decisions aimed at appeasing the sector.

 Last month Bolsonaro announced via Twitter that he would not be renewing a contract for electronic radars saying that “the vast majority of them only exist for the sole purpose of financial return for the state.”
 An investigation by newspaper Folha de Sao Paulo found that the radars had resulted in a 21.7% reduction in fatalities on federal roads.